-n addition to the Advocates' Guide, NLIHC offers many other resources for advocates, policymakers, students, and others in order to provide information on the most relevant housing and housing-related programs and issues.
+n addition to the Advocates' Guide, NLIHC offers many other resources for advocates, policymakers, students, and others providing information on the most relevant housing and housing-related programs and issues.
 Here are ways to get the most out of your relationship with NLIHC.